Counseling and Mental Health Services

 Inpathy, a web-based individual counseling service, is available as a long-term counseling option for students on SHIP/Aetna.
 Inpathy is available to residents of the following states: CA, CO, DE, PA, NJ, NY, VA, MO.

 *Due to state licensing requirements, access to clinical care (medical, individual counseling or formal group therapy) is limited to patients currently in California.
-“Let’s Talk” discussions are open to all USC students regardless of their current location.
+“Let’s Talk” and Workshops are open to all USC students regardless of their current location.

 Counseling and Mental Health programs include individual therapy, group therapy, crisis support, psychiatric services and specialties for gender-based harm.
 A specialized team in Relationship and Sexual Assault and Violence Prevention Services works on relationship/sexual violence prevention education and client services.